dl1bz/ESP32-IC705BT-PA/README.md

                   +------+

 Be aware: PIN_26 ESP32 output is H active, PTT PA is L active with this example.
-If using band-switching you need shorten both GND, because we need a GND for band voltage signal !
+If using band-switching you need short both GND, because we need a GND for band voltage signal !
 Analog output band voltage signal is PIN_27 of ESP32
 ```

 **Remarks only for Micro PA50:**
 Micro PA50 3.5mm headphone jack backside:
 ```
-Tip    (1) - PTT (L active, if tip and GND shorten the PA will switch ON) Ring   (2) - band-data voltage input
+Tip    (1) - PTT (L active, if tip and GND short the PA will switch ON) Ring   (2) - band-data voltage input
              select XIEGU protocol: press 5x FN button multiple until XIEGU is shown, for band-voltages look in the manual of XIEGU XPA125B